Vasily Chuikov: Early life

-Russian Revolution and Civil War
+Early military career

 During the turmoil of the Russian Revolution of 1917, Chuikov became unemployed.
 Later the same year, an older brother arranged for Chuikov to be recruited into the Red Guards.
 The year after, in 1918, he joined the Red Army.

 In October 1918, Chuikov saw active service when he was sent to the Southern Front as a deputy company commander to fight against the White Army.
 In the spring of 1919, he became commander of the 40th Regiment (later renamed the 43rd), part of the 5th Army under Tukhachevsky facing the White Army under Kolchak in Siberia.

 Chuikov's record of service during the Civil War was distinguished.
 In the fighting from 1919 to 1920 he received two awards of the Order of the Red Banner for bravery and heroism.
 He was wounded four times—one, in Poland in 1920, left a fragment in his left arm that could not be operated on.
 It led to partial paralysis and caused him to lose use of his arm temporarily.
 Chuikov carried this war wound for the rest of his life, and it eventually led to septicaemia breaking out in 1981, causing a nine-month illness and finally his death.

-Inter-war period

 He left his regiment in 1921 to continue his studies at the Frunze Military Academy, from which he graduated in 1925.
 On account of his excellent academic performance, Chuikov was invited to stay at the Frunze Military Academy for another year to study Chinese language and history in the Orient Studies Department.
 In the fall of 1926, Chuikov joined a Soviet diplomatic delegation that toured Harbin, Changchun, Port Arthur, Dalian, Tianjin and Beijing, cities in northeastern and northern China.
 After completing his studies in the fall of 1927, Chuikov was dispatched to China as a military attaché.
 Chuikov traveled extensively in southern China and Sichuan, became fluent in Chinese, and gained a deeper understanding of Chinese politics and culture.
 In 1929, during the China Eastern Railway Incident, Chuikov was forced to leave China after the Soviet Union broke diplomatic relations with the Republic of China on 13 July.
 Chuikov was assigned to the newly formed Special Red Banner Far Eastern Army in Khabarovsk and worked on military intelligence, reporting to Vasily Blyukher, the commander of the Far Eastern Army.
 The Soviet Far Eastern Army defeated the Northeastern Army of Zhang Xueliang, and Chuikov participated in negotiations that restored Soviet control of the China Eastern Railway.